sheki/talks/gophercon_2015_notes.md

 #start-stop
 - the next problem we ran into was starting and stopping services in the order of the dependency.
 - we needed to start the lowest component service before we started the upper layers.
 Doing this manually caused a few crashes.
-This was pretty uninteresting stuff to write too.
+This was pretty uninteresting code to write everytime.

 - we built a library to do this. its called start-stop